liquidinvestigations/image-classification-service/README.md

 `curl -F 'image=@test.jpg'  http://baseurl/classify-image`.

 Both endpoints will return `HTTP 500` if the image could be processed.
 If an endpoint is not enabled by settings the corresponding environment variable when running the container it will return `HTTP 403`.

+It is also possible to use the service to extract a feature-vector from an image.
+This vector can be used for reverse image search.
+The endpoint for that functionality is `POST /get-vector`.
+It can be used in the same way, the other two endpoints work.
+The response will be a JSON containing the vector and the model which was used to compute the vector.
+The model will always be the same as defined by `IMAGE_CLASSIFICATION_MODEL`.

 ### /health
 To check if the service is up you can use `/health`, which will return HTTP 200, if everything is running.